-But by now the scene on the stairwell was one of horror as children who had stumbled were now trampled upon by those following behind and their pleas and cries for help were unbearable to hear but there was nothing anyone could do.
+Children who had stumbled were now trampled upon by those following behind and the cries and pleas of the children for help were unbearable to hear but there was nothing anyone could do.

 By the time help arrived and the door was removed from its hinges it was too late, and of the more than 600 children found jammed into the short narrow hallway 183 (114 boys and 69 girls) aged between 3 and 14 were found trampled, suffocated, or crushed to death and it was reported that at the door itself the bodies lay twenty deep.